enochwHKBU/RDT_RWorkshop/readme.md

-# Workshop: Introduction to R for Data Analysis
+# Workshop: Introduction to Data Science with R
 ### Hosted by Enoch WONG (DIR, HKBU Library)
 ###